The number of particles in activated random walk on the complete graph: Transition probabilities for the particle count chain

 where the first three factors are given by (\ref{eq:case1.3}), the product of $k$ terms corresponding to the third factor is obtained iterating (\ref{eq:case1.4}) and (\ref{eq:case1.5}) $k$ times, and the last factor is the probability that the last jump is to an empty vertex rather than the boundary.
 This concludes the calculation of $\Pi_k^{(0)}(x,y)$. \end{enumerate}

-\textit{Deriviation of the formula for $\Pi_k^{(-1)}(x,y)$.} The event defining $\Pi_k^{(0)}(x,y)$ occurs if and only if the same sequence of events as in the previous consideration occurs, with the difference that the last jump is to $\partial V_{N+1}$ rather than to an empty vertex.
-We immediately obtain the stated formula for $\Pi_k^{(-1)}(x,y)$. \end{proof}
+\textit{Derivation of the formula for $\Pi_k^{(-1)}(x,y)$.} The event defining {$\Pi_k^{(-1)}(x,y)$} occurs if and only if the same sequence of events as in the previous consideration occurs, with the difference that the last jump is to $\partial V_{N+1}$ rather than to an empty vertex.
+We immediately obtain the stated formula for $\Pi_k^{(-1)}(x,y)$. \\